lestweforget/wuhan2019/Timeline(ENG).md

 On **February 3**, China reported 57 new fatalities,  bringing its death toll to at least 361.
 The number of cases rose to  17,205 people across the country.

+On **February 4**, China said the death toll rose to 425  people and the number of infected people stood at 20,438 in the  mainland.
+Hong Kong also reported one death, bringing the global  fatalities to 427.
+The first case was confirmed in Belgium in a person  who was repatriated from Wuhan.

+As of **February 5**, More flights evacuating US  citizens returned from Wuhan and the WHO reaffirmed there was "no known  effective treatment" for the coronavirus.

+Meanwhile, China reported 490 deaths and 24,324 cases of infection.